 As with the business agility assessment, the scope, audience and process for an individual competency assessment must be purpose built.
 Perhaps low results in the Agile product delivery competency might require that each Agile Release Train in the portfolio assess its progress in that dimension.
 Or perhaps it’s an LPM assessment that needs to bring in the right LPM stakeholders.
 In any case, all the guidance and caveats provided above still apply and attention to culture and careful facilitation is necessary to get the right experience and the right results.

-Each of these more detailed assessments can be downloaded from the bottom of each competency article
+Note: Each of these more detailed Core Competency assessments can be downloaded from the bottom of this article.